-BDO USA, LLP ("BDO") has served as our independent registered public accounting firm since fiscal year 2013 and has audited our consolidated financial statements for the years ended December 31, 2016 and 2015.
+BDO USA, LLP ("BDO") has served as our independent registered public accounting firm since fiscal year 2013 and has audited our consolidated financial statements for the years ended December 31, 2017 and 2016.
 Our management believes that BDO is knowledgeable about our operations and accounting practices and is well qualified to act as our independent auditor.
+BDO will attend the annual meeting, have the opportunity to make a statement, and be available to respond to questions.